birc-ctib/bed-2/README.md

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*

+*We wrote a tool for merging two BED files, but what if we had a bunch of them?
+What would the complexity be if we merged them in, one at a time?
+What would the complexity be if we merged all of the files at the same time?*